ibm-cloud-docs/text-to-speech/http.md

 ```
 {: codeblock}

-The fields of the `Voice` object provide the following information:
+The fields of the voice objects provide the following information:

 -   `name` is an identifier for the voice (for example, `en-US_LisaVoice`).
 This is the value that you specify for the `voice` parameter of the `/v1/synthesize` method.
 -   `language` specifies the language and region of the voice (for example, `en-US`).